 a letter-writing company for people with something to say

-Pixiehammer Press is a letter-writing company and live happening born out of a commission from the Museum of Contemporary Art in Chicago in February 2014.
+Pixiehammer Press was a letter-writing project and live artistic happening, born out of a commission from the Museum of Contemporary Art in Chicago in February 2014.
 In a live setting or via online interview, Lindsay and collaborator Ian Belknap will write a love letter or a hate letter to anyone, on your behalf.
 (You still need the guts to mail it yourself.)
-Hundreds served!
+Many hundreds served!

 Working with designer Melanie Kahl and photo guru Joe Tighe, Lindsay explored the intersection of place and story.
 They asked neighbors at our local coffee shop to reveal who they were, what else they do in the neighborhood and why that little corner of the world matters.
 Read more.
 Design by Melanie Kahl.

 The Neo-Futurists: an award-winning, wildly creative theater company

 As managing director, Lindsay co-designed most of the company’s fundraising events to support the theater, including:

 Neo-Obama Portrait-O-Rama (2010): The upstairs hall of The Neo-Futurists’ theater features a portrait for every president of the United States.
 What do you do when a new president is sworn in?
 Crowdsource a portrait, of course!
 Dozens of artists submitted possible portraits, a panel of judges chose the winner for the hallway and a crackling live auction determined who went home with the leftovers.